shehreendheda/katacoda-scenarios/continuous-profiling/step4.md

 ---

-This marks the end of the guided journey to `movies-api-java`.
+This marks the end of the guided part of the scenario.

 **Optional side quest**: The movies endpoint (e.g. `http://localhost:8081/movies?q=jurassic`) also has a few performance problems.
 Can you spot them?
 (Note: You can click **Solutions** below to see the answers.)